FudgeMunkey/rss-sms/README.md

 [AWS Lambda](https://aws.amazon.com/lambda/) provides you with a free and easy way to run **RSS SMS**.
 The online web console makes it easy to edit your *config.yml* file as needed.
 You have up to 1 million requests and 400,000 GB-seconds of computer time per month for free*.
 This is more than enough to run **RSS SMS** every 10 minutes or more.

 To get started, you will need to create an IAM user as described [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console).
-Make sure you add the `AWS_ACCESS_KEY_ID` and ` AWS_SECRET_ACCESS_KEY` variables to your *.env* file as these are required to use the AWS API as your user.
+Make sure you add the `AWS_ACCESS_KEY_ID` and ` AWS_SECRET_ACCESS_KEY` variables to your *.env* file or environment as these are required to use the AWS API as your user.
 Since AWS Lambda is stateless, you must use the [AWS S3 file management API](#aws-s3) or similar to manage the *texted.yml* file.
 The *config.yml* file however, may be managed using the [local file management API](#local-1).
 If you are using AWS Lambda and you do not have access to a free SMS API, I recommend that you use the AWS SNS service and double down on the Amazon ecosystem.

 You will need to read the [APIs](#apis) section to set up each of the APIs.
 The top of the *main.py* file should look as follows.